sanskrutibhole/Audiobook/README.md

 1) pyttsx3
 2) PyPDF2

-you can intall them in Command Prompt with commonds
+you can install them in Command Prompt with commonds
 1) pip install pyttsx3
 2) pip install PyPDF2
 above is for windows